taepal467/menu/README.md

 This is my menu project that I created following along with Freecodecamp's tutotial.
-I did changes the menu item pictures and added a few animations to my code.
-The title is animated and this photos, when you hover, zoom out/enlarge.
+I did change the menu item pictures and added a few animations to my code.
+The title is animated and the photos, when you hover, zoom out/enlarge.